apify/apify-docs/docs/scraping.md

 ## [](#web-scraper)Web Scraper

 Web Scraper is a ready-made solution for scraping the web using the Chrome browser.
-It takes away all the work necessary to set up a browser for crawling, controls the browser automatically and produces machine readable results in several common formats.
+It takes away all the work necessary to set up a browser for crawling, controls the browser automatically and produces machine-readable results in several common formats.

 Underneath, it uses the Puppeteer library to control the browser, but you don't need to worry about that.
 Using a simple web UI and a little of basic JavaScript, you can tweak it to serve almost any scraping need.